 Use The Rough (Low Grit) Side First

-Now that we know how to use the hook file properly, let’s get into the sharpening side of things.
+Now that we know how to use the hook file properly let’s get into the sharpening side of things.
 You should start sharpening the hook on the rougher side of the hook file.

 Use The Smooth (High Grit) Side To Finish

-Using the smoother higher grit side of the sharpening tool is where you will create the super sharp point you are looking for.
+Using the smoother, higher grit side of the sharpening tool is where you will create the super sharp point you are looking for.

-Once you think your hook is sharp enough, check it on your fingernail or your fingerprint.
+Once you think your hook is sharp enough, check it on your fingernail or fingerprint.
 If it doesn’t catch, repeat the process until it is sharp enough.

 Don’t Go Too Far With Your Sharpening

 Eventually, every hook is going to have to be discarded.
-If you have re-sharpened any size hook two or three times, chances are it is ready to be thrown away as the point will most likely be compromised.
+If you have re-sharpened any size hook two or three times, chances are it is ready to be thrown away, as the point will most likely be compromised.

 Replace Your Hooks Often

-Be sure to check if your hooks need to be thrown away when you check how sharp they are.
+Check if your hooks need to be thrown away when you check how sharp they are.
 Make sure you discard any old hooks correctly, either cut them up into small pieces with a pair of quality pliers or place them in a tin and recycle them.

 Which Hooks Should I Sharpen?